mpkondrashin/certalert/README.md

 syslog:
   host: 4.5.6.7
 ```
-If email or syslog alert is not needed, just delete appropriate section.
+If email or syslog alert is not needed, just omit appropriate section totally.

 ### Run CertAlert